-As of the 2004-05 academic year, the Department of Cognitive Science offers a fast program for completing a B.A. + M.A. in four years.
-This program is designed for outstanding students.
+In the 2014-15 academic year, the Department of Cognitive Science opened a special, accelerated program in which outstanding students can complete a B.A. + M.A. in four years.

-In order to be eligible for the program, an advisor must be found by the end of the second school year.
+In order to be eligible for the program, the student must get in touch with an M.A. advisor at the end of their second year in undergrad studies.

 It is recommended to begin lab work as soon as the second school year.